-For the year ended December 31, 2021, we recorded a net foreign currency loss of \$244 compared to a net foreign currency gain of \$176 for the year ended December 31, 2020.

-These currency variances are primarily driven by the timing of payments and settlements of foreign currency denominated balances, and the revaluation of certain balance sheet items including the contract asset in the amount of \$1,880 related to the Cantabria Agreement denominated in euros.
+For the year ended December 31, 2022, net foreign currency loss was \$51 compared to \$244 for the year ended December 31, 2021.
+Currency variances are mainly driven by the timing of payments and settlements of foreign currency denominated balances, and the revaluation of certain balance sheet items including the contract asset in the amount of \$1,788 related to the Cantabria Agreement denominated in euros.